CSCfi/csc-user-guide/docs/apps/fastqc.md

 fastqc
 ```

-FastQC is a graphical software so if you use it in Puhti you will need a working X-term connection (FreeNX remote desktop is not yet available in Puhti).
+FastQC is a graphical software so if you use it in Puhti-rhel7 you will need a working X-term connection (FreeNX remote desktop is not yet available in Puhti-rhel7).

 ## Manual